osman-koc/simple-todo-app/README.md

 Welcome to the Simple ToDo App, a quick and easy-to-use task management application built with Flutter.
 This app allows you to swiftly add, delete, and update tasks, providing a seamless search functionality to find any existing to-do item within the application.

+You can download this application from the [Google Play Store](https://play.google.com/store/apps/details?id=com.osmkoc.simpletodo)

 ## Screenshot

 ### Light Mode